 power and influential partner in the European Union.
 With conversation hours, opportunities in internships and after graduation programs, and a strong love of German card games, our German department offers much

 to students interested in pursuing either a major or a minor.

-- The connection of Japanese culture and Hope College is a long one: two-thirds of Hope's first graduating class were international students from Japan!
+- The connection of Japanese culture and Hope College is a long one: one-third of Hope's 1872 graduating class was international students from Japan!
 Since then, we've built a strong program for our students seeking to learn the language and culture of a country we're so connected with.
 We offer Japanese as both a major and minor, and can guide you to opportunities after graduation.